Dalmatian

 - Weight: 45–70 pounds

-- Coat: Short, dense, and sleek
+- Coat: Short, dense, sleek (heavy year-round shedding)

 - Colors: White with black or liver spots